ryansgot/forsuredbandroid/README.md

 buildscript {
     repositories {
         jcenter()
-        // the following is necessary until the plugin is hosted on jcenter maven {
+        // the following is necessary until the forsuredbplugin and
+        // the forsuredbcompiler and forsuredbandroid libraries are hosted on jcenter maven {
             url  "http://dl.bintray.com/ryansgot/maven"
         }